AriFordsham/GHCWiki/shared-libraries/management.md

 Caveat 2: Mac OS X has a set of compiler/linker switches for dealing with Frameworks (packages of shared libraries and include files).
 These are installed outside the typical \*nix directory structure.
 These switches act like -I (to gcc) and -L (to ld).
 If you end up totally confused about where to find something, read up on this.
 The OpenGL and OpenAL headers and libraries are in Frameworks, for example.

+## On Solaris

+Build gcc using the Sun Solaris linker /usr/ccs/bin, then export the environment variable LD_OPTIONS to set the RUNPATH in the shared libraries and executables.
+For example, to ensure the RUNPATH is set to find libgmp.so.3 in /usr/gnu/lib, export LD_OPTIONS='-L/usr/gnu/lib -R/usr/gnu/lib'.

 ## On Windows